-- · For Java, upload either a WAR or JAR package. - For JavaScript, upload either a JS or ZIP package.
-Include the index file in the ZIP package. - For .NET, upload either an EXE or ZIP package.
+- For Java, upload either a WAR or JAR package. - · For JavaScript, upload either a JS or ZIP package. - For .NET, upload either an EXE or ZIP package.
 Include the ./bin folder that contains the DLLs in the ZIP package.

 Access to class files and dependencies